PyMoDAQ/PyMoDAQ/docs/src/developer_folder/instrument_plugins.rst

 The interesting bit is the possibility to display a :py:class:`LCD widget<pymodaq.utils.gui_utils.widgets.lcd.LCD>` to display some numerical values (could be 0D Data also emitted using the ``dte_signal`` but could also be any values).
-You should firs init the LCD screen using the command: ``init_lcd`` with an attribute being a dictionary with keys either:
+You should first init the LCD screen using the command: ``init_lcd`` with an attribute being a dictionary with keys either:

 * digits: an integer specifying the number of digits to display